Update: Feb 2025

 - Pho Thin: 13 Lo Duc Street (google map)

-- Pho Ly Quoc Su: 10 Ly Quoc Su street (google map)
+- Pho Ly Quoc Su: 10 Ly Quoc Su Street (google map)

-- Pho Suong: 24 Trung Yen Alley, Dinh Liet street (google map)
+- Pho Suong: 24 Trung Yen Alley, Dinh Liet Street (google map)

 Phá» gĂ (chicken pho) is lighter than beef pho, and it is a natural remedy for a common cold.
 Similar to beef pho, it is usually served with chopped spring onions, coriander, onion slices and also quáș©y, deep-fried flour-based snacks that are crunchy on the outside and chewy on the inside.
 Locals tend to dip them into their soup to let them absorb the tasty broth.
 The Vietnamese prefer chicken thighs to breasts, so chicken thigh pho is a little more expensive.